Rational coordination with no communication or conventions: On the limits of pure rationality

-The partially ordered diagram below presents the hierarchy of solvable games with the principles we have presented in this paper.
-The principles that only use individual reasoning have normal frames and the ones that use collective reasoning have double frames.
+The partially ordered diagram in Figure~\ref{fig:table2} presents the hierarchy of solvable games with the rationality principles that we have presented in this paper.
+The principles that only use individual reasoning are put in normal (single) frames and the ones that use collective reasoning have double frames.
+Note that the diagram in Figure~\ref{fig:table2} is complete in the sense that no new lines can be added to it (neither in the general nor in the 2-player case).